Also check out the map of the Henrietta Foundation’s portion of the Trail!

 Beyond our land trust duties, we are perhaps best-known as the co-creators and maintainers of the Lehigh Valley Trail in the Towns of Mendon and Rush.
+(Our neighbors to the north, The Henrietta Foundation, maintain the northernmost branch of the Trail.)
 The 16 miles of this trail are enjoyed by more people than all of our other properties combined.
 As opposed to our other properties, however, the Trail is owned by Monroe County, and is part of the Monroe County Parks system.
 The Mendon Foundation maintains a contract with Monroe County to help maintain the Trail, and to sponsor projects along its length, which are largely assisted with the help of Boy Scouts and a dedicated and organized core of Mendon Foundation volunteers.
 A significant percentage of the dollars donated to us go into the maintenance of the Trail.
 You might have noticed our expanding display at Rochester Junction; there are more enhancements planned, and we would love to have you involved.

 Note: in addition to this overview page, we have special pages focused on two areas of special interest along the Trail:

 In the early 1990s, Bob King, Monroe County Executive, proposed that private sector organizations become involved in county activities.
 The Mendon Foundation was still in its infancy looking for projects to involve members.
 Mendon Foundation Directors Jeanne Loberg and Dick Dehm met with the Monroe County Parks Director requesting that the Lehigh Valley railway bed be given to the Mendon Foundation for development of a linear trail.
 Since Monroe County obtained the land with federal funds, they were unable to donate it.
 However, a contract could be drawn up whereby the Mendon Foundation developed and maintained the trail for the county.
 In 1994, a contract was authorized under the leadership of Monroe County Executive Jack Doyle.